ludykraks/Gold/src/blog/free-ghanaian-popular-ebooks.md

         choose the ebooks you want to read.
 Currently, when you sign up, you get <em>$5</em> to buy any ebook of your choice.
         You will find popular books by Ghanaian authors like Ama Ata Aidoo, Yaa Gyasi, Kwei Quartey and others, although they have price tags on them.</p>
-      <blockquote>Popular Post: <a href= "pay-for-android-apps-mtn-mobile-money"><em>How to Buy Books and Apps Using MTN MoMo on Google Play Store
+      <blockquote>Popular Post: <a href= "/blog/pay-for-android-apps-mtn-mobile-money"><em>How to Buy Books and Apps Using MTN MoMo on Google Play Store
       </em></a>
       </blockquote>
       <h2>Project Gutenberg</h2>